TheNoobiCat/go-libp2p/README.md

-# this fork has dilithium for post quantum cryptography as an option for identity. beta, use with caution.
+# this fork has dilithium for post quantum cryptography as an option for identity. doesn't work with transport at all. if anyone figures it out please open a pr

 ## install
 `go get github.com/TheNoobiCat/go-libp2p@v0.0.3-beta`

-# everything else is left untouched :)

 <h1 align="center">